12 ways to make money from writing

 It will take time.
 But, you could eventually be working with celebrities or politicians, making a living from doing what you love: writing.

-In need of a portfolio site?
+Need a portfolio site?
 You can create a website in just 20 minutes.